London cable car: Ridership

 In the second week of October 2012 about 42,500 journeys were made.
 Journeys made fell to 23,000 for the same week in 2013.

 In November 2012, after the Olympics, passenger numbers dropped to less than 10% of capacity.
 Fewer than 0.01% of journeys were made on discounted commuter fares which were 10 for £16.

-As of 9 February 2013 there had been 1,815,212 passenger journeys since opening.
-The average passenger journeys for the period between 16 September 2012 and 9 February 2013 has been a mean of 31,601 a week and a median of 30,667.
-The highest usage during that period was an outlier of 70,704 for the week ending 3 November 2012, and the lowest usage was 14,755 for the week ending 2 February 2013.
 In November 2013, it was reported that there were only four Oyster card users qualifying for a discount available to people making more than five journeys a week during one week in October.
 In the previous year, in the same week the number of card users was making regular journeys was 16.
 Boris Johnson had claimed Londoners would continue flocking to it (the cable car service).
-From 29 August 2015 to 20 August 2016, an average of 28,400 weekly journeys were made, with a standard deviation of 11,000; the figures for the year to 8 February 2020 were average 23,961, SD 9,790.
-More journeys were made in the warmer months.

-In 2020, during the COVID-19 pandemic, the cable car briefly appeared useful when it offered free travel to key workers who needed to reach the Nightingale hospital at ExCeL London; the hospital was later found unnecessary, and mothballed.
+In 2020, during the COVID-19 pandemic, the cable car offered free travel to key workers who needed to reach the Nightingale Hospital at ExCeL London; the hospital was later found unnecessary, and mothballed.

+In 2023, the annual ridership was 1,474,546.